trapwest/morion-api-documentation/documentation/namespaces/callbacks.md

 ### on\_paint

 Fired every frame.
-Most functions from the [`render`](broken-reference) namespace can only be used here.
+Most functions from the draw namespace can only be used here.

 ```lua
 callbacks.init("on_paint", function()